Capstone-Projects-2023-Spring/project-tool-shed/documentation/docs/requirements/use-case-descriptions.md

 ## Use Case #4

-A homeowner has an unexpected afternoon off from work and wants to see what tools are available now to see what projects they can complete around the house.
+A user has an unexpected afternoon off from work and wants to see what tools are available now to see what projects they can complete around the house.

 1. The homeowner visits the base URL of the website (apex hostname and root path)